-Source: Energeia;

-Notes: 1.
+Source: Energeia; Notes: 1.
 Changes deemed to be part of existing operations excluded, e.g. introduction of new price structures.
-2. In-depth consultation with DNSPs would be required on to better understand costs on a jurisdictional basis.
+2. Indepth consultation with DNSPs would be required on to better understand costs on a jurisdictional basis.
+3. Solutions are not mutually exclusive; the application of certain solutions may be limited by the absence of others i.e. electric water heaters must be in place to control their load.